shaybogomoltz/BRITNZ/Message_for_invitation.md

 Cheers!

-Example 2:
+### Example 2:

-Dear X,
+Dear `XXX`,

-I found your profile on XX and wanted to reach out to discuss potentially working together.
-I’m a IT xxx with xxx years of experience and currently seeking new opportunities.
+I found your profile on `XXX` and wanted to reach out to discuss potentially working together.
+I’m a IT `XXX` with `XXX` years of experience and currently seeking new opportunities.
 I’d love to chat about whether my background might be a fit for any of your openings, and I’d also be happy to connect you with other professionals in my field.

 Looking forward to hearing from you,

-X
+`XXX`